Lunch-box/SimpleOrderRouting/Readme.md

 What is a SOR?
 --------------

-A Smart Order Routing is a process used in trading application to execute orders for financial instruments (*) into various venues/markets/exchanges by following algorithms and execution strategies that will ensure best execution, minimal market impact and reduced execution costs.
+A Smart Order Routing is a process used in trading application to execute orders for financial instruments (*) into various venues/markets/exchanges by following algorithms and execution strategies ensuring best execution, minimal market impact and reduced execution costs.

 (*): example of financial instruments: currencies, securities, commodities, derivatives, futures, options,...

-__[Click here](./UbiquitousLanguage.md)__ to learn more on SOR concepts and the ubiquitous language of our project.
+__[Click here](./UbiquitousLanguage.md)__ to learn more about SOR concepts and the ubiquitous language of our project.

 What's the point with this spike project?